-- 1/2 cup of Oatmeal (Organic or Instant is optional)
+- 1/2 cup of organic oatmeal (instant is optional)

-Step 1: Take the ripest banana you have, peel it, then cut it into small chunks.
+Take the ripest banana you have, peel it, then cut it into small chunks.
 Place on a plate and with a clean fork begin to mash-up the banana.
 Do not mash it until becomes liquidy, leave a few chunks.
-Bananas have vitamins A, B, E and F and act like anti-oxidants.
-The skin benefits of this potassium rich fruit is that it will moisten your skin.
+Bananas have vitamins A, B, E and F and act as anti-oxidants.
+The skin benefits of this potassium-rich fruit are that it will moisten your skin.

 Next is Olive Oil, these ingredients have been known to help with acne and pimples and helps your skin retain moisture if you have very dry skin. the last of the liquid ingredients is Olive Oil.
 I think Extra Virgin Olive Oil is a miracle worker, besides giving amazing flavor to your food it is good for your body inside and out.
 Olive oil will soothe and moisten your skin and is excellent for dry skin.

 Oatmeal is totally awesome.
 Besides being totally yummy, it’s super good for your skin.
 Remember if you ever got the chicken pox the doctor ordered an oatmeal bath?
 LOL.
 Well, for your face, it will help remove surface dirt and blemishes.
 It’s like nature’s natural skin cleanser.

 Either with a blender or coffee grater, grate the 1/2 cup of oatmeal into a fine grain or if you choose to (I did) leave the oatmeal a bit chunky.
 I did this to use an exfoliate/scrub when I washed the mask off at the end.
 Add the oatmeal to the batter until completely moist.